 Watch our video about Brighton

 Sussex is just nine minutes by train from the famed seaside city of Brighton & Hove.
-Brighton is located on England's south coast in the county of East Sussex.
-We're only an hour away from central London by train and 30 minutes from international airport London Gatwick.
+Brighton is located on England's south coast in the county of East Sussex and is only an hour away from central London by train.

 Get a flavour of the city with our top ten things to do as a student in Brighton, or read about some of our local attractions below.

 Things to do in Brighton and surrounding areas